-When the low-battery annunciator ( ) comes on, the calculator can continue operating for at least 36 hours.
-If the calculator is turned off, Continuous Memory will be preserved for at least 16 days.
+When the low-battery annunciator () comes on, the calculator can continue normal operation for several hours.
+If the calculator is turned off, Continuous Memory will be preserved for approximately two weeks.
 To conserve battery power, printing does not function when the battery annunciator is on.
 Printing might halt during a printing operation due to a borderline low-battery condition.
 The calculator can detect that there is insufficient power for printing before the battery annunciator comes on.

-If you continue to use the calculator after the battery annunciator comes on, power can eventually drop to a level at which the calculator stops powering the display and keyboard in order to preserve stored data.
+If you continue to use the calculator after the battery annunciator comes on, power can eventually drop to a level at which the calculator stops powering the display and keyboard.
 The calculator will require fresh batteries before it can be turned back on.
 When you turn the calculator on after fresh batteries have been installed, the calculator displays MACHINE RESET if your stored data is intact.
 If data has been lost, the calculator displays MEMORY LOST.
 In either case, the clock's time might be incorrect.